-Christmas – the season which celebrates love and family time – can be a very difficult time of year for those who have lost a loved one.
-From TV adverts to poignant pieces of music there are potential trigger points everywhere.
+Christmas – the season which celebrates love and family time – can be a very difficult time of year if you have lost a loved one.
+Emotions will be heightened, your sense of loss can feel greater and, from TV advertising to personalised cards, there are potential ‘trigger points’ everywhere.

-1 Talk as a family to understand how everyone is feeling.
+- Talk as a family to understand how everyone is feeling

-9. Make and bake salt dough shapes to hang on the tree.
+- Make and back salt dough shapes to hang on the tree.
 You could decorate them with things important to the person who died.

-10. On Christmas Day itself, remember to look after yourself, if things become a bit too much you could always find a way to take a breather.
+- On Christmas Day itself, remember to look after yourself, if things become a bit too much, you could always find a way to take a breather.
 Give yourself permission to not be ok and, equally, to have fun and smile.